fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 <div class="content">

 This course is an introduction to modern web development with JavaScript.
 The main focus is on single page applications implemented with React and supporting them with RESTful and GraphQL web services implemented with Node.js.
-New for this year's course is a part on TypeScript.
+New for this year's course is a parts on TypeScript and React Native.

 Other topics include debugging applications, configuration, managing runtime environments and NoSQL databases.